 Skilled and professionally trained employees are crucial to the Group's business growth and future success.
-Thus, on top of finding and retaining the best talents, the Group encourages employees to participate in personal development and job-related training courses.
+The Group is committed to ensuring that the talents, skills and abilities of its employees are recognised and utilised.
+Thus, employees are encouraged to participate in personal development and job-related training courses.
 New employees are provided with on-the-job training and guidance, as well as supervision by experienced employees until they can work independently.
 The Group also frequently reviews the training and education needs of employees, supporting them to plan their career development, and encouraging them to participate in lectures, seminars, and training courses to develop their capability.